Goin' Blind

 "Goin' Blind" is a ballad by American hard rock band Kiss, written by Gene Simmons and Stephen Coronel; it is sometimes referred to as "Going Blind".
 The song originally appeared on the band's second album, 1974's Hotter Than Hell.
 The original working title for the song was "Little Lady".

 Sung by Simmons, "Goin' Blind" is the band's first ballad.
 The lyrics are about a 93-year-old man's agonized attempt to communicate with a 16-year-old girl.
-The song's original second verse lyric ("Little lady from the land beneath the sea"), revived by Simmons for their MTV Unplugged performance, suggests that the song's narrator is a dying sea captain that is addressing a mermaid.
+The song's original second verse lyric ("Little lady from the land beneath the sea"), revived by Simmons for their MTV Unplugged performance, suggests that the song's narrator is a dying sea captain who is addressing a mermaid.

 Live performances

 It was rarely performed live by Kiss until it appeared in acoustic form on the Kiss Unplugged MTV performance, and was released on the subsequent live album from the show.
 It next appeared on Kiss Symphony: Alive IV, again in acoustic form, although this time the song was performed with the Melbourne Symphony Ensemble.

 In December 2005, the band released Rock the Nation, a double-DVD documentary of the 2004 tour.
 It included, as a bonus track, the first commercially released live electric version of "Goin' Blind".